In the Twilights of Dew and of Fire (1)

 “About the music.
 About the stairs.
 That you like it there.”

-Vincent sank down from his kneeling position, laying aside his drawknife.
+Vincent sank from his kneeling position, back on his heels.
 “Were those the determining factors in the division of labor?”

-“What about you, Mouse.
-You might have preferred a different ... assignment.”
+“What about you?
+You might have preferred a different assignment.”

-At the eastern site, a little over a mile north of the first, a kitchen was set up and sleeping quarters assigned.
-Work began immediately to dismantle an old, complex barricade to a secret entry where a circular stair descended two levels to a long-unused passage to the tunnel world.
-By early evening, the group, so enthusiastic in the morning hours, was quiet, surprised by the intensity of the work that had followed.
-And dinner was necessarily late.
-William had sent soup and sandwich makings and plenty of fresh fruit and the meal would be easy enough to prepare, though many protested they were too tired to eat.
-Damien nevertheless set out the packages and containers, while Vincent started a campfire.
+At the new eastern site, a little over a mile north of the first, a kitchen was arranged and sleeping areas claimed.
+They began immediately to dismantle a complex barricade to a circular stair descending two levels to a long-unused passage.
+By early evening, the group, so enthusiastic in the morning hours, was quiet, surprised by the intensity of the work.
+Dinner was necessarily late though William’s soup and sandwich makings and basket of fresh fruit meant the meal would be easy enough to prepare.
+Many protested they were too tired to eat, but Damien set out the packages and containers and Vincent made the camp’s fire.

-Midway through supper, a sentry's urgent message reported intruders past the entry in the park at Seton Avenue.
+Midway through supper, a sentry's urgent message reported intruders past the entry in Seton Falls Park.
 Without thought, Vincent flew into the corridors, commanding Damien to stay behind with barely more than a look as he passed.
-With each stride, his blood ran darker and his sight narrowed.
-He could feel the boil of instinct rising.
-Soon there was nothing left but the intuition that he, alone, ranged between an evil and those he loved.
+With each stride, his blood ran darker and his vision narrowed.
+The boil of instinct rose.
+Soon there was nothing left but the intuition that he alone ranged between an evil and those he loved.

 Time and distance merged into measured, preparatory breaths as he gathered himself, a main-spring wound tight.
-His nature was engaged as gear teeth, clicking over one to the next, the pendulum an autonomic response propelling him forward into action.
-He neared the point of confrontation and slowed only to prepare for surprise.
+His nature engaged as gear teeth clicking over one to the next, each swing of the pendulum propelling him forward.
+He neared the point of ascent into the upper tunnel, readied for confrontation ... slowed only to prepare for surprise.

-Into this fervid, black, visceral burn, a sudden clear light, almost a backfire, bloomed.
-It illuminated an anchor point where choices could still be made, where he could not be outflanked by rage.
-A voice, her voice, a rescuer’s hand plunged into the depths, pulled him to the surface for air.
-His hearing focused, and the tapping said the intruders were no real threat ... only teenagers with beer and pot, easy enough to frighten away with his menacing shape and shadow and sound.
+Into this fervid, black, visceral burn, a sudden clear light, almost a backfire, bloomed, illuminating an anchor point where choices could still be made, where he could not be outflanked by rage.
+A voice, her voice ...
+A rescuer’s hand plunged into the depths, pulled him to the surface for air.
+The thrum of heartbeat subsided; his hearing cleared and the tapping said the intruders were no real threat ... only teenagers with beer and pot, easy enough to frighten away with his menacing shadow and sound.

-In the aftermath, the tension unfurled within him, and though it dissipated, he was left anxious and shaken.
-Suddenly unsteady, he braced himself against the tunnel wall.
-Worry fell in dark veils across his inner vision ...
-Kanin, laden still with grief and anger; the camps split and vulnerable, the crews sure to grow irritable and skittish.
+In the aftermath the tension unfurled within him, and though it dissipated, he was left anxious and shaken.
+He managed an all-clear message to the next sentry who would pass it on to each camp and beyond, to Father and those at home.
+Long silences, he knew, were too easily filled with dark fantasy.
+Unsteady, he braced himself against the tunnel wall.
+Worry fell in veils across his inner vision.
+Kanin, burdened still with grief and anger; the camps split and vulnerable; the crews sure to grow irritable and skittish.
 His home ...
 Father ... left unguarded.
-Catherine too far and too long away from him.
-So much he could not control, too much ...
+Catherine distanced from him.
+So much he could not control.
+So much ...

 He met Damien not far from camp.